schani/SimpLang/ASSIGNMENTS.md

 ## Assignment 1.1

-Write a lexical analyzer.
+Write a lexical analyzer (also called "scanner" or "tokenizer").
 It reads a file as input and outputs one line per token.
-All whitespace in the input file is ignored, apart from separating tokens that would otherwise be single tokens.
+All whitespace in the input file is ignored, apart from when it separates tokens that would otherwise be a single token.

 Each line in the output has two parts, separated by a space: